cpapidas/clearlogs-agent/readme.md

 Clearlog Agent is responsible to listen the STOUT and STDERR of the processes and send the logs to a remote server.

+# Development Notes

+## Test it locally

+Run the following command in order to build and run the docker image with an example http server

+`docker build --rm -t clagent:v1 .`